Featured

 The pre-watershed television junk food ad ban is an “interesting concept” and comes with the right intentions, says Rabie, but the danger is that it is more posturing than impactful.

-“I think that only talking about a ban on ads on TV and online is far from comprehensive for tackling the problem and it is just taking the easy way to satisfy the public that we are doing something,” Rabie says.
+“I think that only talking about a ban on ads on TV and online is far from comprehensive for tackling the problem and it is just taking the easy way to satisfy the public that we are doing something,” says Rabie, who also teaches in London.

 Crowe accepts there are arguments against the policy.
 But to her mind, an ad ban is worth experimenting with, especially if it encourages retailers to focus on marketing more nutritious edible products.